michaelcjl/leetcode_python3/README.md

 # leetcode_python3

-# this repo is to record the exercise of leecode.
+# this repo is to record the exercise of leetcode.